-The other exhibits in here include large models, murals, figures and most importantly theatres and big screens where old movies and videos are featured.
+The other exhibits here include large models, murals, figures, and most important theatres and big screens where old movies and videos are featured.
 These are all moral displays that have a message to give to the audience at the end.
 Such initiatives like the museum have always been appreciated by the good people of the city and this has today made it a tourist hotspot.

 - The further change in hours and event timings are notified in the official website of the museum.